-Equipped with pegs and some bolts; friends useful.
+Equipment: pegs and some bolts; friends are useful

 First ascent: M. Campia – G. Ellena – R. Nervo july 1945

-Hut: Lorenzo Bozano Hut mt.
-2453 in upper Argentera Valley
+Hut: Rifugio Lorenzo Bozano 2453 m in upper Valle Argentera

 First ascent: S. Bassignano – M. Pukli september 1993

-Hut: Lorenzo Bozano Hut mt.
-2453 in upper Argentera Valley
+Hut: Rifugio Lorenzo Bozano m.
+2453 in upper Valle Argentera

-A very fine modern route on perfect gneiss starting from the middle ledge.
-The climb is homogeneous in 6a grade and completely equipped, but the fix are quite spaced.
-A classic route amongst the moderne one.
+A fine modern route, logical and pleasant on perfect gneiss, starting from the middle ledge.
+The climb is homogeneous on the grade 6a grade and completely equipped, but the fix are rather spaced.
+Recommended, a classic route amongst the moderne ones.

-Descent: from the top go back to Lupetti exit and carry on a bit to a big “ometto” (stones’pyramide) marking the first abseil’s starting, situated more or less a bit towards North then Campia Route.
+Descent: from the top go back to Lupetti exit and carry on getting to a big cairn marking the start of the first abseil, situated more or less a bit towards North.
 Abseil to the grassy ledge (3x45 mt. or 6x25 mt.); from here scramble down – an optional abseil – reaching the base of the face.
 2 hours from the summit to the hut.

 From Gias delle Mosche (mt.
 1591) – parking - a path (signed) leads to Lorenzo Bozano Hut mt.
 2453 (2,15 from the parking).
 Bozano Hut may be the oldest one in Maritime Alps Range, established in 1921 and dedicated to Lorenzo Bozano, a great mountaneer from Genova, member founder of C.A.A.I., Club Alpino Accademico Italiano; it offers meals and beds in a dormitory.
 Open from june 1th to September 15th.

-There are not special restrictions in climbing.
-Remember that the peak is under the authority of Argentera Natural Park, established in 1980, therefore some basic rules concerning environmental respect are essential.
-Free camping is not allowed and fires are forbidden.
-To bivouac is authorized only at more than 1 hour’s walk from the park's boundaries or from the access roads.
-The whole fauna and flora are protected.
+There are not special restrictions in climbing, hiking and mountaineering.
+Anyhow Corno Stella is located inside the Parco Alpi Marittime, established in 1980, so some basic rules concerning environmental respect are essential.
+Fires are forbidden and free camping is not allowed.
+To bivy is authorized only at more than 1 hour walk from the park's boundaries or from the access roads.
+The whole fauna and flora is protected.